Cooking in The Keys

 Parsley is the perfect finishing touch, adding a pop of color, texture, and flavor that ties a dish together.

-A sprinkle of green can brighten a plain soup or add life to a plate of liver.
+A sprinkle of green can brighten a plain soup or add life to a plate of chicken.
 It really changes the whole look.

 Whether you use whole sprigs for decoration or finely chop it as an accent, parsley is a simple way to elevate any meal.